uchicago-library/attachment-converter/doc/releasing.md

 # Release checklist

+This is a guide for DLDC developers who would like to push out a fresh release of Attachment Converter.
+See (#background) for more background.

 ## Creating the new version of `attc` in the `attachment-converter` repository

-Prep the repository for creating a fresh release tag:
+Prep the repository before creating a fresh release tag:

 - [ ] create sandboxed switch and switch into it
 - [ ] run a build to update the `attachment-converter.opam` file